How to Recycle Electric Motors

 We have lots of experience purchasing and recycling scrap electric motors.
 Recycling electric motors reuses valuable materials, decreases solid waste, reduces overall pollution and more.

 Since the process has been examined, one must be acquainted with the mechanics of an electric motor.

 Electric motors have three main classifications of size.
 The classifications are:

 - Small motors.
-These motors are range from the size of a basketball to somewhat larger than an apple.
-Even smaller electric motors, like electronic transformers in radio-controlled cars, are less desirable due to their low copper and aluminum content.
+Small motors vary in size from that of a basketball to just slightly larger than an apple.
+Even smaller electric motors, like those found in radio-controlled cars, are less valuable due to their lower copper and aluminum content.